 - Verify When the user clicks on the change password link, the User should navigate to the Change password page.

-- Check the 3 Password Fields: Old password, New password, and confirm whether password fields are displaying.
+- Check the 3 Password Fields: Old password, New password, and confirm whether password fields display.

 - Verify the mandatory password fields are marked with a red star “*” symbol.